tweag/guides/style/Haskell.md

 Write proper sentences; start with a capital letter and use proper punctuation.

+### End-of-line comments

+End-of-line comments should be separated from code by at least two spaces.

 ### Top-Level Definitions

 Comment every top level function (particularly exported functions),